Broughton Hall, North Yorkshire: History

-The hall is a Grade I listed building and has been the seat of the Tempest Baronets for 900 years and, although the baronetcy is extinct, it is still run by a direct descendant of the Tempest family.
+The hall is a Grade I listed building and has been the seat of the Tempest Baronets for 900 years and, although the baronetcy is extinct, the estate is still run by a direct descendant of the Tempest family.
 A 14th-century document records the acquisition of a house, watermill and part of the manor of Broughton by Sir John Tempest.
 The oldest parts of the current building date to 1597, and it was altered in 1755.
 The pedimented end wings were added to the main structure for Stephen Tempest, 1809-11, to designs by William Atkinson.
 Sir Charles Tempest, Bt.
 (1794–1865) refaced the north front in golden Kendal stone and added a portico, 1838-41, to designs by George Webster, an architect of the dynasty of masons at Kendal (Cumbria).
 A conservatory was added in 1853.
 The park was landscaped in the 18th and 19th centuries and the Italianate terraced garden designed by William Andrews Nesfield c.
 1855.
+Eleanor Blanche Tempest, who lived in the hall from 1873–1894, preserved and expanded the records of the estate.